-This recipe is a creative twist on traditional nachos.
+This pulled pork nachos recipe is a creative twist on traditional nachos.
 Using pulled pork meat as the base ingredient, with home-made chips and bacon.
-Also known as “red-neck nachos”, this is a great idea for when you are watching Superbowl, or when having friends over at your house.
+Also known as “red-neck nachos”, this is a great idea for when you are watching the big game or just having friends over at your house.

 Pulled Pork Nachos Recipe